tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Implementations MUST NOT send a ClientHello.max_supported_version or ServerHello.version set to { 3, 0 } or less.
-Any endpoint receiving a Hello message with ClientHello.max_supported_version or ServerHello.version set to { 3, 0 } MUST respond
+Any endpoint receiving a Hello message with ClientHello.max_supported_version or ServerHello.version set to { 3, 0 } MUST
-with a "protocol_version" alert message and close the connection.
+abort the handshake with a "protocol_version" alert.

 Implementations MUST NOT use the Truncated HMAC extension, defined in Section 7 of [RFC6066], as it is not applicable to AEAD ciphers and has